 Do you have a passion for filmmaking?
 Are you a creative storyteller?
 Can you go 48 hours without sleep?
 If you answered "yes" to these questions, then the 48 Hour Film Project might be for you.
-According to the website, the 48 Hour Film Project is "a wild and sleepless weekend in which you and a team make a movie—write, shoot, edit and score it—in just 48 hours."
+According to their website, the 48 Hour Film Project is "a wild and sleepless weekend in which you and a team make a movie—write, shoot, edit and score it—in just 48 hours."
 Teams will be assigned a character, prop, line of dialogue, and genre.
 After that, you have 48 hours to bring your movie to completion.

-Awards will be given out for Best Directing, Best Writing, Best Cinematography, Best Editing, Best Actor, Best Musical Score, Best Sound Design, Best Special Effects, Best Use of Genre, Best Use of Character, Best Use of Prop and Best Use of Line.
-The Grand Prize Trophy winner will receive $5,000 and the top ten best films will be screened at the Cannes Film Festival in 2015.
+Awards will be given out for Best Directing, Best Writing, Best Cinematography, Best Editing, Best Actor, Best Musical Score, Best Sound Design, Best Special Effects, Best Use of Genre, Best Use of Character, Best Use of Prop, and Best Use of Line.
+The Grand Prize Trophy winner will receive $5,000 and the top ten best films will be screened at Cannes Film Festival in 2015.
 Click here to see the winners from last year.